 Contemporary figurative painter Alain Rouschmeyer drawing the human figure in his studio

 Before painting, I look.
+For a long time.
+Architecture taught me this.

 Alain Rouschmeyer